Ulyzses/CS11_Bonus/README.md

 This is a multiple choice adaptation of our previously done quiz exercise.
 The theme for this is heavily inspired by Cards Against Humanity.

 Do not judge the content, the activity requires us to adapt our previous exercise, which involved me doing Teemo stuff.
+The original version of this can be found [here](https://me7.ulyzses.repl.co)

 #### How to Use